-Not much room left for under-fire Baraclough’s excuses
+'Little room left for Baraclough’s excuses'

 And then there was Covid-19.
 His first year in charge was spent largely playing in empty grounds, meaning that an opportunity to form an immediate bond with the Green and White Army was not there.
 The pandemic also meant tricky triple-headers to be negotiated, with awkward friendlies often sandwiched in between qualifiers or Nations League games.

-And, of course, there is the age profile of the squad and the fact that he has had to blood a lot of youngsters.
+And, of course, there is the age profile of the squad and the fact he has had to blood a lot of youngsters.
 Some may feel he has over played this card at times, but the number of new call-ups in recent squads is testament to the strength of the field he is choosing from.

 But then there are a few contradictions that have been raised during this international window in particular.
 He set that target of maximum points from all four games - something he stood over on Sunday - but, then, after the opening night defeat came talk of how these games need to be used for rebuilding.